 During the migration to online instruction for the remainder of the spring 2020 semester, we understand that both students and instructors will have question about accessibility accomodations.
 We have compiled some of the most frequently asked questions below to address any concerns.

-Yes, Accessibility Resources is still open Monday – Friday, 9 a.m. - 5:00 p.m.
+Yes, Accessibility Resources is still open Monday through Friday, 8:00 a.m. - 5:00 p.m.
 The on-campus office is open by appointment only Mondays and Tuesdays from 8:00 am to 12:00 pm.
 AR will not be proctoring exams while virtual instruction is in place at University of Cincinnati, Blue Ash.

 If you have a question or concern, please either call the office by phone at 513-558-9414; or email email@example.com.